Explore Jobs

 1. Tell me about a time you made a mistake.
 How did you fix the situation?

-• Result: I was able to remedy my mistake within an hour and provide my supervisor with all the correct data in time for her meeting.
+• Result: I corrected my mistake within an hour, providing my supervisor with accurate data just in time for the meeting.

 2. Can you tell me about a time when you boosted monthly sales figures for your team?

-• Situation: I led a sales team at my previous company and I was responsible for making sure we reached the sales goals my supervisor set.
+• Situation: I led a sales team at my previous company, responsible for meeting sales goals set by my supervisor.

-• Task: We were meeting our goals, but I wanted to surpass the expectations so I implemented a “check back” policy.
+• Task: Although we met our goals, I aimed to exceed expectations by introducing a “check back” policy.

 3. When have you demonstrated leadership skills?

-• Situation: As a consultant, I worked on various different teams to complete projects.
-One time, our designated team leader was suddenly reassigned to a new project so I stepped up and offered to lead our team.
+• Situation: As a consultant, I worked on various teams to complete projects.
+When our designated leader was reassigned, I stepped up to lead our group.

-• Result: We successfully pitched our proposal to the client, resulting in an ongoing partnership with them.
-I was also recognized as a strong leader and became a designated group leader for future projects.
+• Result: Our successful pitch led to an ongoing partnership with the client, and I was recognized as a strong leader, eventually becoming a designated group leader for future projects.

 4. Have you had a time when you disagreed with your boss?
 How did you handle it?